Deep Learning:

 by help of a fixed weight matrix and no activation function.

-All weights are 1,
+All weights are 1, no activation function

 => this layer performs addition